alexholcombe/MOTcircular/dataPreprocess/eyetracking/README.md

 ## Preprocessing of the Eyelink (EDF) file

-Eyelink now recommends [Pastukhov's R package](https://cran.r-project.org/package=eyelinkReader) for reading EDF files and also has a [longer list](https://www.sr-research.com/support/thread-7769.html). https://github.com/dahtah/eyelinker However, I have not tested it (and would require code to collapse events of each trial) and it came too late- I've already perfected the following workflow with the extra step of generating a Fixation Report in Eyelink Dataviewer.
+Eyelink now recommends [Pastukhov's R package](https://cran.r-project.org/package=eyelinkReader) for reading EDF files and also has a [longer list](https://www.sr-research.com/support/thread-7769.html). https://github.com/dahtah/eyelinker
+I got that working now for TessHons and trying to get it working for MOT

+# OLD pre-eyelinkReader WORKFLOW

 Get the EDF file off the eyetracking machine (reboot eyetracking machine, select Windows), it's located in Eyelink:elcl:data and has the name of the participant.